 Board members are elected from five militia districts and consider themselves servants of all Effingham County school children and their parents, representing the best interest of all citizens and the 15 public schools currently operating in the district.

 School board members are elected every two years on a staggered basis, to hold four-year terms.
-The recent elections result has named F. Lamar Allen as Chairman and Vickie Decker as Vice-Chair.
+Mrs. Vickie Decker is currently serving as Chairman and Mrs. Lynn Anderson as Vice-Chair.

 Board members, as part of their service, expect to hear from constituents regarding school-related issues.
 Parents and individuals who seek information regarding their own children's unique circumstances are asked to review the policies contained in the appendix, speaking first with their children's teachers and then the school principal before contacting other administrative personnel and/or board members.